IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/09_igDataChart_Configuring_TimeXAxis.md

 # Configuring the TimeXAxis (igDataChart)

 This topic demonstrates, with code examples, how to use TimeXAxis in the `igDataChart`™ control.
-The benefit of using TimeXAxis is to accurately label data, dynamically, as either date, time or both at any range necessary.
+The benefit of using TimeXAxis is to dynamically change label formats as you zoom in or out of the data.
+In addition, axis breaks can be created which omit dates within a range.
+For example, weekends can be skipped.

 This topic is organized as follows: